 Charles Foster of St. Louis, MO, patented a damper-type heating register.

 Hot water heating was making inroads into what had been a seemingly secure market making furnace manufacturers nervous.
-The manufacturers formed Federal Furnace League in 1905, to protect their interests.
+The manufacturers formed the Federal Furnace League in 1905, to protect their interests.

 General Electric advertised for a booster fan they manufactured specifically for furnaces to boost air circulation.